libuv/libuv/docs/src/threadpool.rst

 .. c:member:: int uv_work_options_t.cancelable

     Boolean.
-    If truth-y, it is safe to abort this work while it is being handled by a thread.
+    If non-zero, it is safe to abort this work while it is being handled by a thread (e.g. by pthread_cancel'ing the thread on which it is running).
     In addition, work that has not yet been assigned to a thread can be cancelled.